blog

 CISA KEV Appsec

-CISA KEV has been a very useful tool for vulnerability exploitability information for traditional patching and vulnerability management.
+CISA KEV has been a handy tool for vulnerability exploitability information for traditional patching and vulnerability management.
 But does it work with Application security?
+Let’s analyse the data leveraging EPSS threat intelligence data

-In this analysis, I wanted to explore what elements part of Application security (libraries and similar) are usable from application security.
-The research also shows that amongst the number of high exploitable vulnerabilities in the list with only 42% are highly exploited in the wild, according to EPSS data cross references with CISA KEV.
+In this analysis, I wanted to explore what elements of Application security (libraries and similar) are usable from application security.
+The research also shows that amongst the number of highly exploitable vulnerabilities in the list, only 42% are highly exploited in the wild, according to EPSS data cross references with CISA Exploitable List.

 As cybersecurity experts, we are constantly bombarded with vulnerable data.
 It is essential to keep on top of the latest available data.